rohankshir/rohankshir.github.io/_posts/2015-05-15-choosing-the-right-datastructure.md

 {% endhighlight %}

-Here we populate the *same* keys to both the map and the vector (and any other data structures we'd like to measure).
+Here we populate the *same* keys to both the map and the vector and any other data structures we'd like to measure.
 This gives us comparable performance, as well as a method to check the correctness of our code, aka. did the same queries give us the same results for both data structures?

 ### Building Queries